input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.1.md

 ### Late publish attack

-Malicious issuer, running its own node, can create an Atala Block including key change operation and reference it in Bitcoin blockchain without actually making it available via the Content Addresable Storage.
+Malicious issuer, running its own node, can create an Atala Block including key change operation and reference it in Bitcoin blockchain without actually making it available via the Content Addressable Storage.
 In following blocks they can fully publish operations signed with such key - such as credential issuance or further key changes.
 In the future they can make the block available, invalidating all the operations made after that.

 We don't have a solution for that problem - but the protocol assumes some level of trust towards the issuer anyways.
 If they want to make a credential invalid they don't need to launch any attacks - they can just revoke it.